 The Sea Turtle Conservatory has an office in Tortuguero.
 They have worked really hard to get the locals to help them with turtle conservation.
 It has worked really well because several locals work as guides and the turtles have dramatically increased tourism to the area, which benefits the local community.

 They have an interesting museum you should check out if in Tortuguero.
-Also, they are accepting volunteers, if you are interested in really getting involved with sea turtles this is an amazing volunteer opportunity!

 The best time to see turtles in Tortuguero is during green turtle season between July and September.
 The other species of turtles in Tortuguero are not as common and the chances of you seeing them are pretty slim.